 Val Thorens beginners area: nursery slopes

 The Rond Point des Pistes in Val Thorens has some gentle slopes which are ideal for complete beginners to get used to sliding a few metres.
-It's where most ski lessons start too, with meeting points for group lessons for adults, children, and snowboarding, and for private lessons.
+It's where most ski lessons with ski schools start too, with meeting points for group lessons for adults, children, and snowboarding, and for private lessons.

 Once you've got your balance at the Rond Point des Pistes, you'll move onto the beginners' area (espace débutant ), which is served by two travelator or 'magic carpet' lifts.
 The lower one is Musaraigne (which means shrew), and the upper one is Campagnols (voles).
 They are in perspex tunnels, which are great for protecting you from the wind, but not so good as it gets warm in the spring, when it can feel like being in a greenhouse.
 No lift pass is needed for these magic carpets.

 The area by Musaraigne is easier; when you're confident there, move on to Campagnols.
 If you're a beginner, try to avoid the piste in betweeen the two magic carpets, as it's a busy thoroughfare for confident skiers and boarders heading towards the rest of the lifts in the ski area.

 When you can control your speed, and turn left and right, you're ready to take a chairlift and attempt a green run.

 Deux Lacs (two lakes) is the first chairlift that beginners should take.
 Head past the bottom of Musaraigne, go by the Plein Sud chair (on the left), and you'll arrive at the departure point of Deux Lacs chairlift (on the right hand side of the piste).